tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1c.md

 Next, let's add state to our application's <i>App</i> component with the help of React's [state hook](https://reactjs.org/docs/hooks-state.html).

 <!-- Muutetaan ohjelmaa seuraavasti -->
-We will change the application to the following
+We will change the application to the following:

 ```js
 import React, { useState } from 'react' // highlight-line